-The monsoon season in Southeast Asia coincides with the low season in Southeast Asia, so you will see less tourists and enjoy lower hotel rates.
+The monsoon season in Southeast Asia coincides with the low season in Southeast Asia, so you will see fewer tourists and enjoy lower hotel rates.
 Many hotels will drop their prices to attract the few tourists that are out there.
 Shorter queues, lower prices and more freedom can make you forget about the few rainclouds you encounter.

 A quieter Angkor Wat in monsoon

-The best thing about monsoon season is that, the landscapes are more scenic!
+The best thing about monsoon season is that the landscapes are more scenic!
 The jungles, forests, and rice paddies are astonishingly green and the waterfalls are at their most spectacular.

 In Thailand, some of the islands may get closed due to rip currents and typhoons.
 Boats to the islands run less frequently.

 In Vang Vieng, Laos, activities like river tubing could be banned during some rainy days.
-The waterfalls of Luang Prabang are especially spectacular during this period though sometimes swimming is not reommended when the water currents are very strong.
+The waterfalls of Luang Prabang are especially spectacular during this period though sometimes swimming is not recommended when the water currents are very strong.

-More often than not, you can still swim in the pools of Kuang Si Waterfall even in rainy season.
+More often than not, you can still swim in the pools of Kuang Si Waterfall even in the rainy season.